 Choose the Perfect Black by Brian Gavin Diamond:

 It goes without saying that you really don’t need my help choosing the perfect Black by Brian Gavin Diamond.
 In a world full of diamonds cut primarily to maximize carat weight, Brian Gavin focuses solely on sparkle factor.

-The production specifications of every Black by Brian Gavin Diamond falls within my preferred selection criteria.
+The production specifications of every Black by Brian Gavin Diamond falls within the range of proportions I recommend.
 These are the diamonds that I've been dreaming of throughout my career.
 They represent the pinnacle of achievement for the modern age of diamond cutting.

 Naturally, I’d love to help you select a Black by Brian Gavin Diamond for your special occasion.
 Feel free to take advantage of my free Diamond Concierge Service if you would like my help. (even though you really don’t need it)

-Disclaimer: Descriptive terms such as perfection and super ideal are obviously intended to represent a higher realm of cut quality.
-But as a matter of fact, the very concept of perfection is relative to say the least.
-And I'm not aware of any gemological laboratory that actually uses the term super ideal to describe cut quality.
+Disclaimer: Descriptive terms such as perfection and super ideal are obviously intended to represent a higher realm of performance.
+But as a matter of fact, the very concept of perfection is relative, to say the least.
+And I'm not aware of any gemological laboratory that actually uses the term super ideal on their lab reports.

 However the term super ideal cut is a common use term throughout the industry.
-It is generally recognized as a descriptive term that refers to the classification of ideal cut diamonds that exhibit crisp and complete patterns of hearts and arrows.
+It is a general descriptive term that refers to the classification of ideal cut diamonds that exhibit crisp and complete patterns of hearts and arrows.